reml-group/fortisavqa/README.md

 - **FortisAVQA**, a novel dataset designed for robustness evaluation, constructed in two stages:
   1. Rephrasing test split questions from the MUSIC-AVQA dataset to increase linguistic diversity.
   2. Introducing distribution shifts across question splits to enable a refined robustness evaluation across rare, frequent, and overall question distributions.
-- **MAVEN (Multimodal Audio-Visual Epistemic Network)**, a robust AVQA model leveraging a multifaceted cycle collaborative debiasing strategy to mitigate bias learning.
+- **MAVEN (Multimodal Audio-Visual Epistemic Network)**, a robust generative AVQA model leveraging a multifaceted cycle collaborative debiasing strategy to mitigate bias learning.

-Our experiments show that MAVEN achieves state-of-the-art performance on FortisAVQA, with a **9.32%** improvement over previous approaches.
-Extensive ablation studies validate the effectiveness of our debiasing strategy and demonstrate the limited robustness of existing multimodal QA methods.

 ## Repository Structure

 📂 MUSIC-AVQA-R/ ├── 📂 dataset/ # FortisAVQA dataset and processing scripts ├── 📂 models/ # MAVEN model implementation ├── 📂 scripts/ # Training and evaluation scripts ├── 📂 configs/ # Configuration files for experiments ├── 📜 requirements.txt # Python dependencies ├── 📜 README.md # Documentation └── 📜 LICENSE # License details

-## Dataset

-### FortisAVQA
+## FortisAVQA

-FortisAVQA is built upon MUSIC-AVQA with enhanced robustness properties.
-The dataset consists of:

-- **Diverse rephrased test questions** to prevent models from exploiting lexical biases.
-- **Distribution shifts across question splits** (rare, frequent, and overall) for robustness evaluation.
+We introduce FortisAVQA, the first dataset designed to assess the robustness of AVQA models.
+Its construction involves two key processes: rephrasing and splitting.
+Rephrasing modifies questions from the test set of MUSIC-AVQA to enhance linguistic diversity, thereby mitigating the reliance of models on spurious correlations between key question terms and answers.
+Splitting entails the automatic and reasonable categorization of questions into frequent (head) and rare (tail) subsets, enabling a more comprehensive evaluation of model performance in both in-distribution and out-of-distribution scenarios.

 Dataset and preprocessing scripts can be found in the [`dataset/`](./dataset) directory.